hselasky/hpsjam/README.md

       <li>highpass</li>
       <li>lowpass</li>
       <li>bandpass</li>
-      <li>delay (With this feature you can hear yourself with an "average" delay that fits the real one from the server.
-This provides a clean local signal without jitter, while maintaining the delay and thus being "in sync" with fellow musicians when playing/jamming).
+      <li>delay - With this feature you can hear yourself with an "average" delay that fits the real one from the server.
+This provides a clean local signal without jitter, while maintaining the delay and thus being "in sync" with fellow musicians when playing/jamming.
 Usage: click "MIXER" then "EQ DELAY" then "Long Delay" and then "Apply".
 This will apply the calculated average.
-You may want to click the "Long Delay" button several times before hitting apply, so that you can choose the appropiate delay.</li>
+You may want to click the "Long Delay" button several times before hitting apply, so that you can choose the appropiate delay.
+Credits go to Nils for suggesting it.</li>
     </ul>
   </li>
 </ul>